With in-person classes still on track to stay virtual in fall, students are starting to ask: shouldn't my tuition be cheaper?

 Some colleges have announced plans to freeze tuition for the 2020 school year or not increase it in 2021.
 Others have given partial tuition refunds for unused fees.

 Some colleges have announced plans to freeze tuition for the upcoming school year or not increase it in 2021.
 Others have given partial tuition refunds for unused fees.

 Southern New Hampshire University announced it would slash tuition rates from $31,000 to $10,000 by 2021.
 The private nonprofit — which has more than 135,000 online students compared to 3,000 on-campus students — is also offering full-tuition scholarships to incoming first-year students enrolling on campus.

-Winthrop University cut its summer tuition by 12%, while American University is offering 10% off summer classes.
-Florida Gateway College is letting students enroll in two summer classes for the price of one.
+Winthrop University cut its summer tuition by 12%, while American University offered 10% off summer classes.
+Florida Gateway College let students enroll in two summer classes for the price of one.